Bulbul Kartanbay: International

 Kartanbay has played over 30 games for the senior Kazakh women's national team, first making the team as a teenager in 2012 and later serving as captain.

 Personal life

 Kartanbay has a degree in tourism and hospitality from the International Information Technology University in Almaty.
 Outside of hockey, she owns a bakery.
-Also, Bulbul has her own hockey brand "Kartanbay brand".
+Also, Bulbul has her hockey brand "Kartanbay brand".

-Bulbul was finalist of "100 new faces of Kazakhstan" 30 April 2021; "Forbes 30 under 30" 2021 - Sport.
+Bulbul was a finalist of "100 new faces of Kazakhstan" on 30 April 2021; "Forbes 30 under 30" 2021 - Sport.

 She is a social entrepreneur, working on women's sports development in her country.